jaharkes/tf_object_detection/README.md

 $ python setup.py install
 ```

-* tf_object_detection: A git submodule pointing to the version of tensorflow object detection this thin wrapper is for.
+* `tensorflow_models`: A git submodule pointing to the version of tensorflow object detection this thin wrapper is for.